The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Examples

-In the terminology of the house-selling problem we have houses $i=1,\dots,m$ to sell with gain $X_n^i$ when selling it at time $n$ describing a seller's market.
+In the terminology of the house-selling problem we have houses $i=1,\dots,m$ to sell with gain $X_n^i$ when selling it at time $n$ describing a seller's market, the max stating that former offers may be used.
 It is well-known, see \cite{CRS}, that this is a monotone case problem with

 where

 The filtration $(\A_n)_{n\in\N}$ is, of course, the one generated by the independent sequences.
 Since the $f_i$ are non-increasing in\ $z$ and the $S^i_k$ are non-decreasing in\ $k$, the processes $(Y^i_k)_{k\in\N}$ are non-increasing in $k$.
 Proposition \ref{prop:sum_discr} yields that the multidimensional sum problem with reward